yujiri8/yujiri.xyz/fiction/sexist_tropes.md

 The most obvious way to be misogynist: just put very few or no women in the story.
 Look no farther than some of the [Assassin's Creed](/reviews/assassins_creed) games for a perfect example of this.
 In the historical past of the games (which is where most of them takes place), the first game has exactly one notable female character, and she is in exactly one scene.
 Assassin's Creed: Revelations has one female character also, and she is a rescued love interest.
 Assassin's Creed 3 has exactly one significant female character, and she dies to motivate her son (see below) when she really should have just been the protagonist of the story honestly.
 Unless you have a specific reason to make an exception, about half the characters should be female.

 As for other examples, the Greybears in Skyrim and the guards in Oblivion are all-male for no reason; it's especially pointless in the case of the Greybeards, who are not even fighters.
 It seems to be only that the writers based their ideas about the Greybeards on real-world priesthood, which is all-male for many religions, and so it may not have even occurred to them to do anything different.
-While [Mistborn](/reviews/mistborn) is a mostly non-sexist story, there's still no real reason why there is only one female member of Team Good out of like... eight of them?
+While [Mistborn](/reviews/mistborn) is a mostly non-sexist story, there's still no real reason why there's only one female member of Team Good out of like...
+8 of them?
 I guess they add Tindwyl in book 2, along with about that many more male characters.

 ### The damsel in distress